facebook/react/docs/_posts/2013-06-19-community-roundup-2.md

 >
 > Basically, React is not an MVC framework.
 It is not a replacement for Backbone or Knockout or Angular, instead it is designed to work with existing frameworks and help extend their functionality.
 >
 > It is designed for building big UIs.
 The type where you have lots of reusable components that are handling events and presenting and changing some backend data.
-In a traditional MVC app, React fulfils the role of the View.
+In a traditional MVC app, React fulfills the role of the View.
 So you would still need to handle the Model and Controller on your own.
 >
-> I found the best way to utilise React was to pair it with Backbone, with React replacing the Backbone View, or to write your own Model/Data object and have React communicate with that.
+> I found the best way to utilize React was to pair it with Backbone, with React replacing the Backbone View, or to write your own Model/Data object and have React communicate with that.
 >
 > [Read the full post...](http://www.andrewgreig.com/637/)